 Chief Coritz continued to lead the department.
 He built up a staff of 20 full time officers.
 He was also responsible for the creation of the first detective position in the department.
 He retired in 1982 after 30 years of dedicated service.

 In 1982, Chief Coritz was succeeded by Sergeant Dominick "Nick" D'Egidio who remained in command until 1984.
-He retired in 1986 after as a full time police officer for over 20 years.
+He retired in 1986 after serving as a full time police officer for over 20 years.
 In 1984 Walter Koury was promoted to chief of the department.
 Lt.
 Michael Biasotti was promoted to chief in March of 2004.
 Deputy Chief Richard Hovey was promoted to chief in February of 2015.
+Robert Doss was promoted to chief in 2018 and served until his retirement in 2023.

 In 1991 former New Windsor Police Administrative Sergeant George Green was the Town Supervisor who along with Chief Walter Koury was responsible for the development of the Town's new Police/Court facility at 555 Union Avenue.
 The Police Department moved into its new headquarters in May of that year.